mframpton/seqfam/docs/tutorial_and_api.rst

 The rule in both families requires all members to be genotyped (see the *A_n_min* and *N_n_min* parameters).

 The script next makes the genotypes for a hypothetical variant in a Pandas :py:mod:`Series` called *variant_genotypes_s*.
-Finally, it creates a :py:obj:`pof.Pof` object from the 2 :py:obj:`pof.Family` objects, and then calls the :py:meth:`pof.Pof.get_family_pass_name_l` method to obtain a list of the families whose pattern of occurrence rule is passed by this variant.
+Finally, it creates a :py:obj:`pof.Pof` object from the 2 :py:obj:`pof.Family` objects, and then calls the :py:meth:`pof.Pof.get_family_pass_name_l` method to obtain a list of the families whose POF rule is passed by this variant.

 .. code-block:: python